-We'll start by showing how to do this for the latest version of macOS (macOS Mojave, at time of writing), before moving on to the far tricker business of installing a clean copy of High Sierra, Sierra, El Capitan, Mojave, Yosemite or some earlier version of OS X. If that's what you're looking for, it may be worth taking a look at another article where we focus on that entirely: How to download and install old versions of OS X on a Mac.
+We'll start by showing how to do this for the latest version of macOS (macOS Catalina, at time of writing), before moving on to the far tricker business of installing a clean copy of an older version of macOS (High Sierra, Sierra, El Capitan, Mojave, Yosemite or some earlier version of OS X).
+If that's what you're looking for, it may be worth taking a look at another article where we focus on that entirely: How to download and install old versions of OS X on a Mac.

-Before you start, remember to back up, just in case something goes wrong.
+- A back up, just in case something goes wrong.
 Full instructions here: How to back up a Mac.

 Ready?
 Let's get started.

 Step 1: Format the external drive

 We're going to re-download the installer file for our chosen version of macOS and store it on a USB stick or external drive.
 But before you do that you can prepare the USB drive by reformatting it.

 Here's how to format your USB drive correctly: